Chiara Lubich: Mariapolis

 Every summer between 1950 and 1959, in the mountain villages near Trento, people from all walks of life joined Chiara and the members of the movement to live this new lifestyle, while enjoying a holiday atmosphere together.
 They came from Italy, France and Germany, from other countries of Europe and other continents.
-The first multicultural scale model of a society renewed by the Gospel took shape spontaneously and was given the name “Mariapolis” (“city of Mary”).
+The first multicultural scale model of a society renewed by the Gospel took shape spontaneously and was given the name "Mariapolis" ("city of Mary").
 In 1953, among other politicians, Alcide De Gasperi, then Prime Minister of Italy, attended the Mariapolis.
-In 1959, over 10,000 people came to the Valley of Primiero from 27 nations,including Czechoslovakia, Brazil, and Taiwan.
+In 1959, over 10,000 people came to the Valley of Primiero from 27 nations, including Czechoslovakia, Brazil, and Taiwan.

-The following year, at the Mariapolis in Fribourg, Switzerland, Chiara spoke to a group of politicians of the day when all nations would live in unity, foreseeing “a new era”: "The time has come when the homeland of others has to be loved as one’s own.
+The following year, at the Mariapolis in Fribourg, Switzerland, Chiara spoke to a group of politicians of the day when all nations would live in unity, foreseeing "a new era": "The time has come when the homeland of others has to be loved as one’s own.
 Today the times require us to have the social responsibility to build up, not only our own country but that of others, too."

-The Focolare magazine, entitled Città Nuova (“New City”), began at the 1956 Mariapolis from the desire of people to stay connected to the spirituality and the movement as a whole.
-In one of its first editorials, Chiara expressed her vision for it: "We would like to collect all the various experiences of people who are bringing unity all over the world (…) so that the good that one person does will become the common good and the common good will belong to each individual."

-A Work “under construction”
+A work "under construction"

 Chiara often described herself as a simple instrument in the hands of the artist.
 After the pontifical approval in 1962, the movement began to develop at a surprisingly rapid rate, resulting in the formation of various branches for more committed members and of movements for wider outreach.
 Chiara repeated several times that she never had a plan or an agenda:

-1956: “The Volunteers of God” for a New Humanity

-In November 1956, an uprising of the Hungarian people was brutally suppressed.
-Chiara responded by calling for an army of volunteers for the cause of God, “volunteers of God”: "A certain society has attempted to erase the name of God, the reality of God, the providence of God and the love of God from people’s hearts.
-There has to be a society that can put God back in his rightful place (…).
-A society that witnesses to only one name: God."

-Thus, the“volunteers of God” came to life, the first of 18 branches within the Focolare Movement.

-Groups met according to their area of engagement and, with Chiara's inspiration, began centers for politics, economy, medicine, and art.
-These later developed into a wider movement that Chiara launched in 1968 with the name “For a New Society” and later changed to “New Humanity.